Reserve a Room

-The Clearwater Public Library System maintains meeting and study room facilities to further the library's mission by facilitating the exchange of diverse information and ideas.
+The Clearwater Public Library System maintains meeting and study room facilities to further the library's mission of facilitating the exchange of diverse information and ideas.
 The primary purpose of meeting and study rooms rooms is for library activities, including programs presented by library staff, the city of Clearwater, the Friends of the Library, the Library Foundation and other organizations affiliated with or commissioned by the library or city.
 When not in use by the library or one of its partners, designated library meeting and study rooms are available to individuals, community groups, government groups, and registered non-profit organizations.
-If you have any questions, please call the library at (727) 562-4970 or email us at email@example.com.
+If you have any questions, please call the library at (727) 562-4970 or email us at firstname.lastname@example.org.

 - No group or individual may reserve a meeting room more frequently than once a month per facility or a study room for more than two hours per facility, per day.